virenribadiya-inventyv/Training/004.Pascal_Triangle_Problem/README.md

 ```

 #### Step: 6
-Generate the Pascal's Triangle where the numbers within each row are smaller than the previously found largest prime number.
+Generate Pascal's Triangle where the numbers within each row are smaller than the previously found largest prime number.

 ```javascript
 var curr = [1];